vivaria/edisonrul.ing/docs/source/cards/garlandolf-king-of-destruction.md

-# GARLANDOLF, KING OF DESTRUCTION
+# Garlandolf, King Of Destruction

 *   If “Garlandolf, King of Destruction” is not face-up on the field when its effect resolves, no monsters will be destroyed.
 *   All other face-up monsters with DEF less than or equal to this card’s ATK are destroyed, including your own.